-07 Information and Communication Technologies
+Information and Communication Technologies

 As the country that laid down the principal laws of heredity, introduced the contact lens to the world and successfully developed the compounds on which current anti-AIDS drugs are based, the Czech Republic is an attractive location for manufacturing and contract R&D operations.
-Development of the sector is supported by effective patent protection, adoption of GMP, GLP and GCP standards, relatively non-restrictive genetic The Czech Republic is one of Europe's top locations for ICT investments.
-Repeatedly recognised by various researchers, this fact is confirmed by the strong inflow of highvalue-added projects of the world's top ICT companies and is fuelled by the country's tradition of excellence in technical fields.
-The list of successful investors in the country includes Microsoft, Skype, DHL, Tieto, Red engineering and the government's policy goals comprising continuation of support for R&D and acceleration of the transfer of knowledge between the science and business communities.
-The country's membership in the European Union guarantees that licenses issued in the Czech Republic are valid in all EU countries, which comprise a market of over 500 million consumers within just a twohour flight from Prague.
+Development of the sector is supported by effective patent protection, adoption of GMP, GLP and GCP standards, relatively non-restrictive genetic engineering and the government's policy goals comprising continuation of support for R&D and acceleration of the transfer of knowledge between the science and business communities.
+The country's membership in the European Union guarantees that licenses issued in the Czech Republic are valid in all EU countries, which comprise a market of over 500 million consumers within just a two-hour flight from Prague.